 - About Us

 - Creating Support

 - My Account

 On this date, Kid Ory was born in 1886.
 He was a Black jazz trombonist and composer.

 Edward Ory was born on Woodland Plantation in LaPlace, Louisiana.
-He was Creole in a French-speaking, ethnically mixed family and as a child, he began to make music on homemade instruments.
-By 1911, he was leading one of the best-known bands in New Orleans.
+He was Creole in a French-speaking, ethnically mixed family, and as a child, he began to make music on homemade instruments.
+By 1911, he led one of the best-known bands in New Orleans.

 He played with King Oliver's Dixie Syncopators, Louis Armstrong, and Jelly Roll Morton's Red Hot Peppers.
 In 1930, Ory retired from music to run a successful chicken farm, but on his comeback in 1939, he enjoyed even greater success.
 He worked with clarinetist Barney Bigard and trumpeter Bunk Johnson (1943), and his motion-picture credits include Crossfire, New Orleans, and The Benny Goodman Story.
 Ory was perhaps the first musician to codify, purely by precept, the role of the trombone in classic three-part contrapuntal jazz improvisation.

 Ory is often remembered as a "tailgate" trombonist, one whose style of playing fills in, or supports, other band instruments and is reminiscent of the styles of pre-jazz ragtime bands and cakewalk bands.
 His most outstanding jazz composition was "Muskrat Ramble."
-Edward Kid Ory died on Jan.
-23, 1973, in Honolulu, Hawaii.
+Edward Kid Ory died in Honolulu, Hawaii on Jan.
+23, 1973.